Guerrilla Marketing: Netflix is (not) a Joke

 As part of the campaign, a video was produced that shows the inmates being loaded up on a bus and transported to the prison front.

-Guerrilla Marketing Goes Local with Gilmore Girls
+Netflix’s Local Guerrilla Marketing with Gilmore Girls

 With a similar idea of converting a real-world space into a Netflix fictional world, the company transformed more than 200 coffee shops across the U.S. and Canada into the “Luke’s Diner” featured in Gilmore Girls.
 The campaign marked the return of Gilmore Girls to TV via Netflix.
 In addition to giving people the chance to sip coffee at “Luke’s Diner”, Netflix gave away more than 10,000 cups of coffee in specially designed coffee cups and sleeves.
 The company was doing everything it could to let fans experience their own local version of Stars Hollow.